 The purpose of the grant is to facilitate a mentorship collaboration with an international laboratory or research group under the guidance of an identified international mentor.
-This year, six (6) awards will be competitively granted; each award is sponsored by one of the sponsoring organizations (ISBM, SfHP, APS, SBM, DGVM, or IBTN).
-The proposed mentorship collaboration will be based on aims to pursue a specific research project or a specific program development project in the areas of health research, clinical behavioral health, behavioral medicine, or health promotion.
-The research or program development project should be feasible within one year.
-Since projects will not be completed through visits to the mentor’s country for the 2021 competition, a plan for distance collaboration should be well-articulated.
+In 2023, six (6) awards will be competitively granted; each award is sponsored by one of the sponsoring organizations (ISBM, SfHP, APS, SBM, DGVM, or IBTN).
+Proposed mentorship collaborations must be based on aims to pursue a specific research project or a specific program development project in the areas of health research, clinical behavioral health, behavioral medicine, or health promotion.
+The research or program development project must be feasible within one year.

 - Applicants can be trainees (graduate, professional students – e.g., residents) and early career professionals (e.g., fellows, faculty) within 5 years of completing their terminal degree.

-- Applicants from the following countries listed by the World Bank will be given special consideration.
+- Applicants from the following countries listed by the World Bank are given special consideration.

 - International mentors must be members of one of the sponsoring organizations at the time of application.

 - There is no country restriction to apply for funding from the ISBM, APS, SBM, DGVM or IBTN.
-If you are applying for funding from the Society for Health Psychology, either the mentor or applicant must be currently based in the USA.
+If you are applying for funding from the Society for Health Psychology, you must be currently based in the USA.